-Logiolati verteembly 1 made on a basis involving periods of time greater than semimonthly, the amount of the 2 surety bond must be at least in an amount equal to the average purchases of milk for 3 that greater period of time.
-The amount of the bond for each period of payment must 4 also include an amount equal to at least the average purchases for three days 5 following the close of the period of payment.
-The amount of the surety bond of any 6 licensee who pays assignments to creditors of a producer of milk at a lesser frequency 7 than the licensee pays the producer must also include an amount equal to the value of 8 assignments from the prior payment period.
-The commissioner must be named as 9 obligee, but the bond or draft must be held for the purpose of protecting, and for the 10 benefit of, any dairy producer, and the full and complete payment to that dairy 11 producer for all milk purchased by the licensee.
-The aggregate liability of the bonding 12 company or the department to all dairy producers may not exceed the amount of the 13 bond.
-14 2.
-Providing an amount of protection for dairy producers equal to the amount of 15 protection provided in subsection 1.
-The security must be held by the department 16 solely for the protection of dairy producers, in one or more of the following forms:

-- solely for the protection of dairy producers, in one or more of the following form a.
-Cash deposited with a bank or trust company and held under an escrow - b.
-Bonds of the United States deposited with the department;
+- The filing of a surety bond acceptable to the department.
+The amount of the surety bond must 1. be determined on the basis of average purchases of milk from dairy producers during the previous year.
+If payment for milk purchased from dairy producers is made on a weekly basis, the amount of the surety bond must be at least in an amount equal to the average weekly purchases of milk.
+If payment for milk purchased from dairy producers is made on a semimonthly basis, the amount of the surety bond must be at least in an amount equal to the average semimonthly purchases of milk.
+If the period of payment for milk purchased from dairy producers is made on a basis involving periods of time greater than semimonthly, the amount of the surety bond must be at least in an amount equal to the average purchases of milk for that greater period of time.
+The amount of the bond for each period of payment must also include an amount equal to at least the average purchases for three days following the close of the period of payment.
+The amount of the surety bond of any licensee who pays assignments to creditors of a producer of milk at a lesser frequency than the licensee pays the producer must also include an amount equal to the value of assignments from the prior payment period.
+The commissioner must be named as obligee, but the bond or draft must be held for the purpose of protecting, and for the benefit of, any dairy producer, and the full and complete payment to that dairy producer for all milk purchased by the licensee.
+The aggregate liability of the bonding company or the department to all dairy producers may not exceed the amount of the bond. - 2.
+Providing an amount of protection for dairy producers equal to the amount of protection provided in subsection 1.
+The security must be held by the department solely for the protection of dairy producers, in one or more of the following forms: - a.
+Cash deposited with a bank or trust company and held under an escrow agreement with the department;

-agreement with the department;

-- Stocks, bonds, or other marketable securities at current market values, which have regularly reported quotations, deposited with the department; or - d.
+- b.
+Bonds of the United States deposited with the department; - c.
+Stocks, bonds, or other marketable securities at current market values, which have regularly reported quotations, deposited with the department; or - d.
 A certified bank draft, certified check, irrevocable letter of credit, or certificate of deposit held in favor of the department. - 3.
 The filing of an agreement providing complete control over all manufactured or processed milk and dairy products by a trustee to be selected at least annually by the dairy producers.
 The trustee shall file a trustee's bond and contracts signed by the owner or operator and the purchaser of the dairy products requiring that payment for all dairy products sold be made to the trustee.
 The trustee shall maintain a separate bank account for that purpose and at least annually shall render a true and correct account of trustee dealings to the department and to the dairy producers.